 Weight - Each 100 Ah battery weighs about 31 pounds.
 A comparable lead acid battery is about twice that.
 We replaced a four battery lead acid battery system weighing over 200 pounds with a three battery system weighing 93 pounds.

 Safety - Li batteries have a reputation for catching fire.
 Not so with LiFePo4, a very different technology.
 The built in Battery Management System monitors the state of charge of each cell group and controls the charge and discharge rates.
-These batteries have two major components, the LiFePo cells and the BMS (computer) the components are housed in a sealed battery case.
+These batteries have two major components, the LiFePo (Lithium Iron Phosphate) cells and the BMS (computer) the components are housed in a sealed battery case.
 There are no toxic chemicals or gases as in lead acid batteries.
+The batteries can be mounted in any direction; bottom or side.

 Compatibility - Our key concern in installing LiFePo4 batteries was compatibility with our existing charging systems and appliances.
 We discussed this at great length with our manufacturer.
 They reviewed the specs of each of our systems and gave us the thumbs up on compatibility.
 It appears they were correct as to date we have had no compatibility issues.